 Race is the most prominent theme in To Kill A Mockingbird by Harper Lee.
 However, Lee also explores other important themes like innocence, reputation, and parenting in the novel.
-The novel is written in the first-person narrative but Lee’s genius shows in the way she balances the limited perspective of the first-person narrator and the need to give readers a complete picture of events.
+The novel is written in the first-person narrative, but Lee’s genius shows in how she balances the limited perspective of the first-person narrator and the need to give readers a complete picture of events.

 Another subtle indication of racism is Aunt Alexandra’s outrage that Scout lacks a female influence in her life despite knowing that Calpurnia is a female and has been in Scout’s life since birth.
 Calpurnia’s feminine influence on Scout counts as nothing to Aunt Alexandra because Calpurnia is a black woman and Scout a white girl.